okta/okta-signin-widget/README.md

 - **features.showPasswordToggleOnSignInPage** - End users can now toggle visibility of their password on the Okta Sign-In page, allowing end users to check their password before they click Sign In.
 This helps prevent account lock outs caused by end users exceeding your org's permitted number of failed sign-in attempts.
 Note that passwords are visible for 30 seconds and then hidden automatically.
 Defaults to `false`.

+- **features.alwaysDisplayPasswordRules** - Display password complexity rules when the user's password is expiring soon in addition to when the password has expired.
+Defaults to `false`.

 ## Events

 Events published by the widget.
 Subscribe to these events using [on](#onevent-callback-context).